About

 created by

-Beacon was created by Libby Falck with the help of interns, volunteers, and community partners.
+Beacon is developed and run by Libby Falck.
 An educator with k-college teaching experience, Libby previously worked at iCivics, the MIT Teaching Systems Lab, and IDEAco on projects that combine technology, storytelling, and design to engage millions of learners.
 She founded Forward Labs to continue that work, building tools and experiences that connect civics, history, and STEAM learning to everyday life.

-Beacon has been supported by The Local Government Institute of Wisconsin, Create Wisconsin (fiscal sponsor), MIT Sandbox, and the MIT PKG Center, alongside the energy of volunteers who believe in making learning fun, local, and hands-on!
+Beacon has been supported by The Local Government Institute of Wisconsin, Create Wisconsin (fiscal sponsor), MIT Sandbox, and the MIT PKG Center, alongside the energy of volunteers, community organizations, and interns who believe in making learning fun, local, and hands-on!

 Say hello!